ejoffe/spr/readme.md

 Amending Commits
 ----------------
 When you need to update a commit, either to fix tests, update code based on review comments, or just need to change something because you feel like it.
 You should amend the commit.
 Use **git amend** to easily amend your changes anywhere in the stack.
-Stage the files you want to amend, and instead of calling git commit, use the amend script and choose the commit you want to amend when prompted.
+Stage the files you want to amend, and instead of calling git commit, use **git amend** and choose the commit you want to amend when prompted.
 ```shell
 > git add .....
 > git amend